lazydog007/inventory-svc/README.md

 # Inventory Service

-This is a simple Streamlit app that allows you to interact with a database of inventory items.
+This is a simple Streamlit app that allows you to interact with a database of inventory items!

 ## Requirements